ShudarsanRegmi/myDigiNotes/Linux/weird_directory_struture_for_lib32_and_lib64_binaries.md

 - **System Configuration**: Not all distributions create a `/usr/local/lib64` directory by default.
 It depends on the distribution's policies and whether the user or administrator has installed 64-bit libraries manually.
 - **Need-Based Creation**: The directory may only be created if there's a specific need to separate 64-bit local libraries.
 If no such libraries are installed, the directory might not exist.
+Yes, you are correct.
+Here is a summary of how these directories are typically used:

+`/lib`
+Contains: Shared libraries and binaries for essential system programs.
+Purpose: Stores libraries needed for the basic functionality of the system, especially during the boot process, before other filesystems are mounted.

+`/usr/lib`
+Contains: Shared libraries and binaries for user-installed programs, typically installed via the system's package manager.
+Purpose: Holds libraries used by standard software installed on the system, excluding the core system utilities.

+`/usr/local/lib`
+Contains: Shared libraries and binaries for software manually installed by the system administrator.
+Purpose: Keeps libraries for software that is not managed by the system's package manager, typically custom or third-party software compiled and installed by the user.

+`/lib64`
+Contains: 64-bit shared libraries and binaries for essential system programs.
+Purpose: Similar to /lib, but specifically for 64-bit libraries.

+`/usr/lib64`
+Contains: 64-bit shared libraries and binaries for user-installed programs.
+Purpose: Similar to /usr/lib, but specifically for 64-bit libraries.

+`/usr/local/lib64`
+Contains: 64-bit shared libraries and binaries for software manually installed by the system administrator.
+Purpose: Similar to /usr/local/lib, but specifically for 64-bit libraries.

 ### Summary